exvim/exvim.github.io/docs/global-search.md

 ## Filter

-ex-gsearch will show the search results as the picture show below:
+ex-gsearch will show the search results like this:

 ![ex-gsearch-result]({{site.baseurl}}docs/images/ex-gsearch-result.png)